 The data are compiled from quarterly contribution reports submitted to the states by employers.
 In addition to the quarterly contribution reports, employers who operate multiple establishments within a State complete a questionnaire, called the "Multiple Worksite Report," which provides detailed information on the location of their establishments.
 These reports are based on place of employment rather than place of residence.What is the scope of Business Employment Dynamics?

-Gross job gains and gross job losses are derived from longitudinal histories of over 6.4 million private sector employer reports out of 8.2 million total reports of employment and wages submitted by States to BLS in the fourth quarter 2002.What is not included in Business Employment Dynamics?
+Gross job gains and gross job losses are derived from longitudinal histories of over 9.1 million private sector employer reports out of 11.6 million total reports of employment and wages submitted by States to BLS in the first quarter 2023.What is not included in Business Employment Dynamics?

 Major exclusions from UI coverage are self-employed workers, religious organizations, most agricultural workers on small farms, all members of the Armed Forces, elected officials in most States, most employees of railroads, some domestic workers, most student workers at schools, and employees of certain nonprofit organizations.

 Gross job gains and gross job losses data do not include government employees, private households, and establishments with zero employment.
 Data from Puerto Rico and Virgin Islands also are excluded from the national data.What are the differences between Business Employment Dynamics data and Current Employment Statistics (CES) and the Quarterly Census of Employment and Wages (QCEW) program data?